splunk/public-o11y-docs/admin/org-metrics.rst

 -  ``sf.org.limit.detector`` (gauge): Maximum number of detectors that you can use for your organization.
-After you reach this limit, you can’t create new detectors.
+After you reach this limit, you can't create new detectors.
 To monitor the number of detectors you create, use the metric ``sf.org.num.detector``.

 -  ``sf.org.limit.eventsPerMinute`` (gauge): Maximum number of incoming